How Long Does It Take To Charge The Motorcycle Battery

 Depending on the battery design, lithium starting motorcycle batteries may be recharged with currents that are in the 0.2C - 1.0C range.

-Again, this depends on the battery model, so please, check the documentation of your battery for the proper charging current.
+Again, this depends on the battery model, so please check your battery documentation for the proper charging current.

-The following comparison chart lists charging times of the fully discharged lithium motorcycle batteries using different lithium battery chargers:
+The following comparison table lists the charging times of the fully discharged lithium motorcycle batteries using different lithium battery chargers:

 Note: again, these are just average charging times that depend on many things.
 Also, values with "-" or "(1.5-2h)" mean that the battery may be recharged with such current, but perhaps the battery charger is a little bit too strong.

-Anyway, it is highly recommended when charging the lithium batteries to find the battery documentation and check the maximum allowed charging current - lithium batteries are usually protected via an internal Battery Management System (BMS) that doesn't allow too strong charging current.
+Anyway, it is highly recommended when charging the lithium batteries to find the battery documentation and check the maximum allowed charging current - lithium batteries are usually protected via an internal Battery Management System (BMS) that doesn't allow a charging current that is too strong.

-As one can see in the chart if You are looking for a good motorcycle dedicated lithium battery charger, a 3.0 Amps smart lithium battery charger is probably your best bet, but first, check your battery and its maximum charging current value!
+As one can see in the table, if You are looking for a good motorcycle dedicated lithium battery charger, a 3.0 Amps smart lithium battery charger (Amazon link, opens in the new window) is probably your best bet, but first, check your battery and its maximum charging current value!

 Long Story Short: If You ride your motorcycle regularly and everything is alright with its electric system, it is very hard for the battery to get so discharged that it is unable to crank the engine.